How to Get Rid of a Cold Quickly

 Take zinc (with copper) to attack germs

-Your immune function and energy production (which your cells need when you’re fighting something) depends on an adequate supply of zinc.
+Your immune function and energy production (which your cells need when you’re fighting a cold) depends on an adequate supply of zinc.
 Of course, you can find zinc supplements everywhere, and it’s a start.
-But zinc and copper together form an antioxidant powerhouse called copper-zinc superoxide dismutase (CuZnSOD).
-It’s one of your body’s most effective defenses that you make.
-Consider it a must-have in your arsenal of cold remedies.
+But zinc and copper together (like what you’ll find in Bulletproof Zinc with Copper) form an antioxidant powerhouse called copper-zinc superoxide dismutase (CuZnSOD).
+It’s one of your body’s most effective defenses, so consider it a must-have in your arsenal of cold remedies.

 Detox with lemon honey lavender tea

-- Coconut charcoal – to bind toxins and get them out
+- Coconut charcoal: Binds to toxins and helps get them out of your system

 Oh, and it tastes amazing.
 Don’t let the black charcoal throw you — it doesn’t taste like much.
 The lavender and lemon steal the show here.